aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/developer-guide/working-with-annotations/working-with-highlight-annotations/reading-highlight-annotations-from-pdf-document/_index.md

 |/pdf/{name}/pages/{pageNumber}/annotations/highlight|GET|Read Document Annotations from a Page in PDF Document|[GetPageHighlightAnnotations](https://apireference.aspose.cloud/pdf/#!/Annotations/GetPageHighlightAnnotations)|
 |/pdf/{name}/annotations/highlight/{annotationId}|GET|Read Annotation by ID|[GetHighlightAnnotation](https://apireference.aspose.cloud/pdf/#!/Annotations/GetHighlightAnnotation)|
 ### **cURL Example**
-{{% alert color="primary" %}}

-We have used [PdfWithAnnotations.pdf](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-dotnet/blob/master/pdf/attachments/PdfWithAnnotations.pdf) for the example below.
+We have used PdfWithAnnotations.pdf  for the example below.
 In this example we are demonstration **/pdf/{name}/annotations/highlight/{annotationId}** resource to read Annotation Information by ID.
 You can use **/pdf/{name}/annotations/highlight**or **/pdf/{name}/annotations/highlight** to get the desired annotation identifier.
 The above resources return the following Highlight Annotation information for the document

 ```java